tonyzhao668/adventure/README.md

 # Adventure

-#### The purpose of the project is to find the correlation between Population growth and Unemployment rate .
+#### The purpose of the project is to find the correlation between Population growth and Employment rate .